deta/space-docs/src/pages/docs/en/quickstart-guides/python.md

 ## Step 1: Code configuration

 For Space to run your Python app, you need to have a file called `main.py` that contains the the main instance of your app, which __must__ be called `app`.
 You can structure your app however you want, but the `main.py` file must be in the root of your project.
-Make sure  you have a `requirements.txt` file that contains the dependencies of your app.
+Make sure you also have a `requirements.txt` file that contains the dependencies of your app.

 ### Starlette
 Here is an example of a simple Starlette app: